-Located in Phong Nha Ke Bang National Park, Paradise Cave (Thien Duong Cave) is considered as the Underground Royal Palace.
-This beautiful wonder has the magnificent beauty of stalactites and stalagmites that evoke a rich imagination of visitors.
+Located in Phong Nha Ke Bang National Park, Paradise Cave (Thien Duong Cave) is considered the Underground Royal Palace.
+This beautiful wonder has the magnificent beauty of stalactites and stalagmites, evoking a rich imagination.

 In this article, you will find everything you need to know about Paradise Cave:

-With the length of 31.4 km and the height of 60m, Paradise cave is the longest dry cave with the longest wooden bridge in Asia.
+With a length of 31.4 km and a height of 60m, Paradise cave is the longest dry cave with the longest wooden bridge in Asia.

-The temperature inside the Paradise cave is always different from the outside by about 10 Celcius degrees.
+The temperature inside the Paradise cave is always different from the outside by about 10 degrees Celcius.

 Where is Paradise cave?

 Paradise Cave is located on Ho Chi Minh West Road, in Bo Trach, Quang Binh, Vietnam.

 With a distance of 64 km, it takes about 1.5 hours to get from Dong Hoi to Paradise Cave.
 If you’re staying in Phong Nha town, you can get there easily within a 1-hour drive.

 I suggest staying in Phong Nha for your convenience as most of the attractions are in Phong Nha.
 You can rent a motorbike for one or a few days in either Dong Hoi or Phong Nha town.

 a) By motorbike